Exercise Order: How to Structure Your Workout

 Arm Training

 Biceps and triceps are involved in most upper body compound exercises.
 Biceps work during all pulling movements (rows, pull-ups, pulldowns).
 Triceps work during all pressing movements (bench, overhead press, dips).
-Training them first would pre-fatigue these muscles and directly limit your performance on compounds.
+Training them first often pre-fatigues them and can limit performance on compounds.
 Save arm isolation for the end of the session.

 Supersets and Exercise Order